Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Introduction

 A number of methodologies have been applied to address missing response or missing covariate data in causal effect estimation of longitudinal data under an assumption of missing at random (MAR; \cite{chen2011doubly, robins1995analysis}).
-These methods, however, are generally invalid when the missingness is nonignorable or due to death.
-Joint models have been proposed to address the combination of dropout and truncation by death, where inference is conditioning on the sub-population being alive at a specific time-point (\cite{li2018accommodating, rizopoulos2012joint, shardell2018joint}).
-However, conditioning on survival may introduce bias due to the fact that survival is a post-randomization event.
+These methods, however, are generally invalid when the missingness is missing not at random (MNAR) or due to death (\cite{kurland2009longitudinal}).
+Partly conditional models have been proposed to address the combination of dropout and truncation by death, where inference is conditioning on the sub-population being alive at a specific time-point (\cite{kurland2005directly, shardell2008weighted, li2018accommodating, rizopoulos2012joint, wen2018semi}) However, conditioning on survival may introduce bias due to the fact that survival is a post-randomization event.
 One estimand that has gained much attention to address this issue is the "survivors average causal effect" (SACE), i.e. the causal effect on the subpopulation of those surviving irrespective of exposure (\cite{frangakis02, frangakis07}).
-Several approaches have been developed for estimation of the SACE in longitudinal randomized control studies (e.g. \cite{lee2013causal, lee2010causal, wang2017inference, wang2017causal}).
-For observational data, \citeauthor{tchetgen2014identification} (\citeyear{tchetgen2014identification}) developed a weighting estimator to identify the SACE without missingness, and \citeauthor{shardell2014doubly} (\citeyear{shardell2014doubly}) identified the SACE with MAR missingness using also a weighting technique.
-Moreover, \citeauthor{josefsson2016causal} (\citeyear{josefsson2016causal}) proposed assumptions to identify the SACE of a baseline exposure on a longitudinal outcome under an assumption of missing not at random (MNAR) for the outcome using parametric methods.
-These approaches however, do not appropriately account for MNAR data among survivors when the exposure and confounding are time-varying.
+Several approaches have been developed for estimation of the SACE in longitudinal randomized control studies (e.g. \cite{lee2013causal, lee2010causal, wang2017inference, wang2017causal}), or in context of semicompeting risks (\cite{comment2019survivor, xu2019bayesian}).
+For observational data \citeauthor{tchetgen2014identification} (\citeyear{tchetgen2014identification}) developed a weighting estimator to identify the SACE without missingness, and \citeauthor{shardell2014doubly} (\citeyear{shardell2014doubly}) identified the SACE with MAR missingness using also a weighting technique.
+Moreover, \citeauthor{josefsson2016causal} (\citeyear{josefsson2016causal}) proposed assumptions to identify the SACE of a baseline exposure on a longitudinal outcome under MNAR missingness for the outcome using parametric methods.
+These approaches however, do not appropriately account for MNAR data among survivors when the exposure and confounding are time-varying. \citeauthor{shardell2018joint} (\citeyear{shardell2018joint}) proposed a parametric shared parameter model with g-computation to identify a principal stratum causal effect for observational longitudinal data with time-dependent confounding.
+A drawback of their approach is that unbiased estimation depends on correct model specification and it does not appropriately account for MNAR data among survivors.